prod0ad/0ad_ancient_empires/README.md

 - The Agoge: +25% health for spear infantry, but also +10% train time.
 Misc:
 - Syssition limited to one, moved to the village phase
-- Spartan Hoplites (renamed and buffed perioikoi) trained at the Civ Center and Syssition, Spartan Royal Guard Champion Hoplites trained at the Syssition
+- Spartan Hoplites trained at the Civ Center and Syssition, Spartan Royal Guard Champion Hoplites trained at the Syssition
 - Skirites given normal swordsmen attributes and ranks.
 - Barracks trains the non-hoplite units.